toliva/ConnectivityContent/apis/02-Product Management/06-Deposit-API/03-guides.md

 In the above example, both exceptions cover the dates from 2017-07-01 to 2017-07-15.
 Expedia will always start from the array position 0, and look for a match.
 If one is found, we stop looking.
 In the above example, if someone was looking to stay on July 1st, it would be the first exception in the array, the one with description "Mid Season", that would apply.

 ### How Will Expedia Select the Policy to Apply If the Customer Books Dates That Span Across 2 or more Exceptions, or Between Default and Exceptions?
-When a customer selects dates that will span across a default policy and one or more exceptions, Expedia will use the policy exception with the lowest rank in the array.
+When a customer selects dates that will span across a default policy and one or more exceptions, Expedia will use the policy exception in ascending order (0..3) from the array.
 For example, assume this policy is defined for the property:
 ```json
 {
     "defaultPolicy": {"payments": [